 The first section was along washed out old roads, before reaching a gently sloping plateau with open meadows.
 This longer section had yellow and black metal poles, marking the trail during winter.
 My wife and I had saved our coins because of a post online saying there were vending machines on this section of the trail, which now seemed ridiculous in the middle of a meadow in the national park.

 Soon, a fluttering Bulgarian flag revealed a small truck someone had driven here with "beer, coffee, water" written (in Bulgarian) on the side.
-Solar panels, a satellite unlink for credit card payments, a plethora of USB cables, and a picnic table under an awning; all the essentials were there.
+Solar panels, a satellite uplink for credit card payments, a plethora of USB cables, and a picnic table under an awning; all the essentials were there.
 The drinks were reasonably chilled (1).

 The trail descended into a ravine, clinging to the east side.
 Cold, clear mountain water flowed from two all-season springs along the trail.
-Pausing at a bench after crossing the Basovitsa River, a train of horses carrying supplies walked by (2).
+Pausing at a bench after crossing the Barovitsa River, a train of horses carrying supplies walked by (2).
 Shortly thereafter, a laden horse followed by an unloaded horse (with no people leading them) walked calmly on the bridge across the river and up the trail Towering trees in this cool forest mark one of the few remaining old-growth beech forests in Europe

 The trail then ascended the steep side of the ravine on a series of switchbacks.
 A hiker descending told us "only 45 more minutes" (3).
 Emerging on a high meadow, we detoured to a viewpoint just off the trail offering views to the Falls and to the valley below (4), leaving our bags on the main trail (5).
 The hut soon appeared after about 6 miles.